-Fluoride treatment
+Fluoride Treatment

-Levels of fluoride have remained consistently below the maximums specified in the Australian Drinking Water Guidelines 2011 over the three-year period.
+Levels of fluoride have remained consistently below the maximums specified in the ADWG over the threeyear period.

-During the reporting period, the average optimal fluoride concentration of 0.7 to 0.9mg/l, as recommended by DH to provide a dental health benefit, was achieved within all water supply systems.
+During the reporting period, the rolling annual fluoride concentration of drinking water was within the operating range of 0.7 to 0.9mg/l, as recommended by DH to provide a dental health benefit, was achieved within all water supply systems.